amrivera526/ZPN_Evolution/README.md

 Combined version of scripts: MLClassify_ZPNPSI_AnalysisRes_CleanCombined_202204292011.py

+Multiclass version of machien learning classification: MLClassify_ZPN_Multiclass.py

+Example notebook for visualizing results from Multiclassification output: MLClassify_ZPN_Multiclass_AnalyzeResults.ipynb

 # Trees
 The maximum likelihood tree obtained is included in the newick format.
 It also has nodal support values in TBE (transfer bootstrap expectation):
 BestTree_LGG_20211214TBE_Newick.tre

+We are also including subtrees used for by-clade sequence logos

+(Note that labels of taxa are based on initial BLAST results, while final clade labels are based on phylogeny.)

+These subtrees are named in the following way : BestMLTree(CLADE).tre

 CONTACT: